 Northwestern University Press published Soterakis’ artwork as the cover image for William Olsen’s 6th anthology of poems, Techno-Rage.
 Soterakis also has received a fellowship from the Constance Saltonstall Foundation for the Arts and attended their summer residency program, and was a chosen participant in the New York Foundation for the Arts MARK Program.

 January of 2019, Elena Soterakis and fellow artist Jeannine Bardo founded BioBAT Art Space, the first exhibition space in New York City entirely dedicated to the intersection of Science and Art, located in the Brooklyn Army Terminal.

-Soterakis’ studio is located at the NARS Foundation in Sunset Park, Brooklyn.
-She is also an Adjunct Professor of Visual Art at Suffolk County Community College and the City University of New York’s Stella and Charles Guttman Community College.
+Soterakis received her MFA in painting from the New York Academy of Art and her BFA from The School of Visual Arts.
+She is an Adjunct Professor of Visual Arts at Suffolk County Community College and the City University of New York’s Stella and Charles Guttman Community College.